 - Wizardry 8 has the Bayjin Shallows and Mount Gigas Water Caves.
 Despite preventing fire magic from working, the water areas are not the resident Scrappy Level.
 That title is reserved for Bayjin, the Palmtree Panic level you're trekking underwater to get to.

-- In Pokemon Ruby And Sapphire, the Dive HM makes it possible to go underwater in certain regions of Hoenn.
+- In Pokémon Ruby and Sapphire, the Dive HM makes it possible to go underwater in certain regions of Hoenn.
 In fact, this is the only way to reach certain areas, like the entrance to Sootopolis City.
-Then Dive returns in Pokemon Black And White, though it doesn't see nearly as much use.
+Underwater areas also have patches of seaweed home to a small variety of aquatic Pokemon only found there.
+Dive was absent in Gen IV, but returned in Pokémon Black and White, though it doesn't see nearly as much use.
+In Ruby & Sapphire's remakes, more is added to the diving areas including a new class of trainers, the Divers, and a greater variety of wild Pokemon.

 - Bottomsup Bay in Fossil Fighters.
 The player walks fully-clothed along the bottom of the ocean, looking for fossils.
 There are also sharks when the area is first unlocked.